ElementsProject/lightning/doc/BACKUP.md

 BTRFS would probably work better if you were purchasing an entire set of new storage devices to set up a new node.

+## SQLite Litestream Replication
+`/!\` WHO SHOULD DO THIS: Casual users

+One of the simpler things on any system is to use Litestream to replicate the SQLite database.
+It continuously streams SQLite changes to file or external storage - the cloud storage option should not be used.
+Backups/replication should not be on the same disk as the original SQLite DB.

+/etc/litestream.yml :

+    dbs:
+     - path: /home/bitcoin/.lightning/bitcoin/lightningd.sqlite3
+       replicas:
+         - path: /media/storage/lightning_backup

+ and start the service using systemctl:

+    $ sudo systemctl start litestream

+Restore:

+    $ litestream restore -o /media/storage/lightning_backup  /home/bitcoin/restore_lightningd.sqlite3

 ## PostgreSQL Cluster

 `/!\` WHO SHOULD DO THIS: Enterprise users, whales.